 How do you find the perfect value stock?

-Value investing was born in the 1920s, pioneered by Benjamin Graham and David Dodd at a time when stock investing was mostly fueled by speculation and a sprinkling of insider information.
+Value investing was born in the 1920s, pioneered by Benjamin Graham and David Dodd at a time when stock investing was mostly fueled by speculation and a sprinkling of insider information (learn how much value you should place on insider buying stocks).
 Value investing represented a break from that school of thought, towards a more rational examination of the drivers of value within a business.
-Naturally, this led to reasoned and careful security analysis, scrutinizing companies using fundamentals such as book value, earnings, and cash flow.
+Naturally, this led to reasoned and careful stock analysis, scrutinizing companies using fundamentals such as book value, earnings, and cash flow.

 The Tripod: Valuation, Business Acumen, and the Economy